superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/configuration.rst

 **type**: ``string`` **default**: ``SWP\MultiTenancyBundle\Document\Site``

 Site document fully qualified class name to use.
-This document represents current site/tenant in PHPCR tree.
+This document represents the current site/tenant in the PHPCR tree.

 ``tenant_aware_router_class``
 *****************************

 **type**: ``string`` **default**: ``SWP\MultiTenancyBundle\Routing\TenantAwareRouter``

-TenantAwareRouter service's fully qualified class name to use.
+The TenantAwareRouter service's fully qualified class name to use.

 ``document_class``
 ******************

 **type**: ``string`` **default**: ``SWP\MultiTenancyBundle\Document\Page``

 The class for the pages used by ``PHPCRBasePathsInitializer``.
-You can provide your own class if using custom class.
+You can provide your own class if using a custom class.